SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         dist = torch.sum((a.unsqueeze(1) - b.unsqueeze(0))**2, dim=2)  # shape [N, M]
         ```

-??? question "Knowledge question 2"

-    What should be the size of `S` for an input image of size 1x28x28, and how many parameters does the neural network
+2. What should be the size of `S` for an input image of size 1x28x28, and how many parameters does the neural network
     then have?

     ```python